 - 1/4 tsp each salt and pepper

-- Bring 3 cups water to a boil in a small saucepan, then add a pinch of salt, 1 cup wheat berries and reduce heat to a simmer.
+- Bring 3 cups water to a boil in a small saucepan.
+Then add salt and wheat berries and reduce heat to a simmer.
 Cover and continue cook for 25-30 minutes or until tender.
 They should be chewy but not tough.

 - Drain and add to a large serving bowl.
-Add 2 tsp olive oil and a pinch of salt for added flavor.
+Add 2 tsp olive oil and a pinch of salt for added flavor (amounts as original recipe is written // adjust if altering batch size).

-- Prep leeks and onions, then place on a foil- or parchment-lined baking sheet and toss with 1 Tbsp olive oil and a pinch each salt and pepper.
+- Prep leeks and onions, then place on a foil- or parchment-lined baking sheet and toss with 1 Tbsp olive oil and a pinch each salt and pepper (amounts as original recipe is written // adjust if altering batch size).
 Bake for 23-28 minutes or until tender and golden brown.
 Toss halfway through for even cooking.
 Set aside.

 - In the meantime, prepare dressing by combining all ingredients except olive oil in a small mixing bowl.
 Stream in olive oil as you whisk to emulsify.
 Otherwise, add all ingredients to a jar and shake vigorously to combine.
 Taste and adjust seasonings as needed.